majlando/learn-c/projects/project-05-pointers/LEARNING.md

-Improvements for project-05-pointers

-- Add visual diagrams showing memory layout for pointers and variables.
+project-05-pointers — Goals & improvements

+Topics covered
+- Pointer basics, dereferencing, pointer arithmetic, `const` pointers, pointer to pointer

+Learning outcomes
+- Understand how pointers reference memory, how to use them for in-place modification.

+Exercises
+- Implement `swap(int *a, int *b)` and test with different values.
+- Demonstrate pointer arithmetic on arrays, and show pointer aliasing pitfalls.
+- Visualize stack vs heap addresses.

+Suggested tests
-- Add tests that demonstrate pointer aliasing and pointer arithmetic edge cases.
+- Tests for swap correctness and pointer arithmetic bounds.

-- Include a guided exercise to implement a safe swap function using pointers.
+Further reading
+- Undefined behavior and how to avoid common pointer errors.